• Post author:

 4 Pandas 26000 NaN 2500

-DataFrame.apply() method is used to apply the lambda function row-by-row and return the rows that match the values.
+The DataFrame.apply() method is used to apply the lambda function row-wise, returning the rows that satisfy specified conditions.

 # By using lambda function